Austro-Hungarian rule in Bosnia and Herzegovina: Annexation

-The annexation caused unrest amongst the Muslim and Serb population.
-The Streifkorps (special counterinsurgency units) were reestablished in context of demonstrations in Serbia and in Montenegro against the annexation.
+The annexation caused unrest among the Muslim and Serb population.
+The Streifkorps (special counterinsurgency units) were reestablished in the context of demonstrations in Serbia and in Montenegro against the annexation.
 The Muslims could not believe the sovereignty of the Sultan could be overturned with a proclamation, and that they were now ruled by a Christian emperor.
 The MNO and the SNO refused to give any official statement about the annexation.
 In Budapest they held a meeting on 11 October 1908 they issued the Message to the People of Bosnia and Herzegovina, where they stated that the people couldn't reconcile with the Austrian-Hungarian occupation in 30 years and asked for the people to remain calm and wait for the decision of the superpowers.
 Both parties announced that they would continue the struggle for the autonomy of Bosnia and Herzegovina.
 However, since all European countries had already recognised the annexation, the SNO and the MNO, who wanted to continue their activity as legitimate organisations, thus recognised the annexation; the SNO doing so in May 1909 and the MNO in February 1910.
-Unlike the Serbs and the Muslims, the Croats enthusiastically accepted the Austrian-Hungarian annexation.
-In an audience to the Emperor Franz Joseph, the representatives of the HNZ, Pilar, Nikola Mandić and Antonije Sunarić expressed the gratitude of the Croat people to the Emperor for the annexation at the end of October 1908.
+Unlike the Serbs and the Muslims, the Catholic Croats enthusiastically accepted the Austrian-Hungarian annexation.
+In an audience to Emperor Franz Joseph, the representatives of the HNZ, Pilar, Nikola Mandić and Antonije Sunarić expressed the gratitude of the Croat people to the Emperor for the annexation at the end of October 1908.
 However, Croat enthusiasm did not endure, as Bosnia and Herzegovina failed to be joined with Croatia as expected.

 Politics

 In Bosnia and Herzegovina, every major ethnic group was represented by its political party.
-The Muslims were represented by the Muslim People's Organisation, the Serbs were represented by the Serbian People's Organisation, while the Croats were represented by the two political parties, the Croatian People's Union and the Croatian Catholic Association.
+The Muslims were represented by the Muslim People's Organisation, the Serbs were represented by the Serbian People's Organisation, and the Croats were represented by the two political parties, the Croatian People's Union and the Croatian Catholic Association.

 The Diet of Bosnia was established in 1910.